107% rule: Super GT

 In Super GT series, a slightly different 107% rule is being used.
-The base time is calculated by the mean time of top three cars within a class rather than the fastest lap time by a single car in that class.
+Until 2024, the base time is calculated by the mean time of top three cars within a class rather than the fastest lap time by a single car in that class.
 All drivers in the non-seeded teams must set a lap time within this time in order to qualify for the race.
 However, teams which could not qualify in official qualifying sessions may still be allowed to retry in following day's practice session, providing reasons such as accidents.
 In this case, the 107% of top three cars in practice session's will be used instead, in return, teams will start at the back of the grid.
 In races using the knockout format, a separate qualifying session will be launched prior the knockout qualifying to decide teams which are allowed to take part in the race.
+From 2024, this was removed from Q1 lap times and only applied to Q2 laps.

 Another major difference of the 107% rule in Super GT is that there is a protection system called "seeded teams", which is awarded to each team which participated in all races and finished within the top 12 of its class in the previous season.
 These teams, provided they meet other entrance requirements, are allowed to participate in all races even when they fail to meet the qualifying time in official qualifying sessions.
 A team's "seeded team" status is forfeited when the team switches class or withdraws from the series, and the void caused by this will not be filled in by other teams.

+Rally raid

+The World Rally-Raid Championship used a 107% rule to set the starting lineup for the first stage of a given rally.
+If a driver regardless of category set a time within 107% of the prologue's winner, they were to start ahead of those with slower times for the next day.
+This percentage expanded to 115% for drivers with a gold or platinum FIA Driver Categorisation.

+In mid-2026, the percentage was increased to 117%.